how much air does a plasma cutter need

 Oxygen

 However, cutting aluminum or stainless with plasma isn’t recommended.
 Oxygen in the plasma will also put a lot of extra wear and tear on the consumables, especially during piercing.
-To counteract this, some advanced systems use two different gases; nitrogen for piercing and then oxygen for cutting.
+To counteract this, some advanced systems use two different gases: nitrogen for piercing and then oxygen for cutting.

 Ultimately, though, oxygen is expensive.
 You’ll need a really efficient, streamlined system to take advantage of the faster cutting speeds in a way that makes cents.
 Awful pun intended.